Where Kantivo fits when you're scaling

 Performance headroom

-Millions of ledger rows, hundred-user concurrency, millisecond registers — with no per-user pricing penalty.
+26 million transactions before a Balance Sheet reaches 3 seconds, hundred-user concurrency, millisecond registers โ with no per-user pricing penalty.